Peritonitis - secondary

 Note: There may be signs of shock.

-Vital signs may be abnormal with fever, rapid heart rate and breathing, and low blood pressure.
+with fever, and breathing, and low blood pressure.

 Tests may include:

-Surgery is usually necessary to remove sources of infection such as an infected bowel, inflamed appendix, or abscess.
+Often, surgery is needed to remove sources of infection.
+These may be an infected bowel, an inflamed appendix, or an abscess.

 General treatment includes: